adamchainz/flake8-tidy-imports/README.rst

 -----------------

 Config for rule I253 (below).
-Should contain a list where each line is a recommended import statement to follow.
+Should contain a list where each line is either an idiomatic import form for code to follow, or a Python comment, or blank.

 For example in ``setup.cfg``: